DSTX70/SymbiosoAI-THINK-TANK/USER_MANUAL.md

 #### Authentication Problems
 **Issue**: Unable to log in or frequent logouts **Solution**:
+- **Try Demo Login**: Use username "demo" and password "demo123" for quick access
 - Clear browser cache and cookies
-- Check Replit authentication status
+- Check Replit authentication status in dropdown menu
 - Verify environment variables are properly configured
+- Look for authentication status in the landing page panel

 #### WebSocket Connection Issues
 **Issue**: Real-time features not working (chat, sync)